Foundling Museum: History

 The Foundling Hospital was established by the philanthropist Thomas Coram in 1739.
 After 17 years of tireless campaigning, Coram was finally granted a Royal charter by King George II, enabling him to set up the UK's first children's charity in Bloomsbury, London.
 By the early 1920s the hospital was no longer removed from the pollution of the city; it had been subsumed into central London.
 The trustees of the Hospital decided to relocate operations to a modern purpose-built facility in Berkhamsted.
 In 1926, the land occupied by the former Hospital in Bloomsbury was sold off and the building torn down.
 Between 1935 and 1937 the Thomas Coram Foundation (now known as Coram) built a new headquarters at 40 Brunswick Square.
 The new building incorporated architectural features and Rococo interiors from the original Foundling Hospital building.

 The Foundling Museum was established as a separate charitable organisation in 1998.
 To safeguard and display the collection a deal was agreed in 2002 under which Coram lent the pictures to the museum, allowing it to raise money to buy them over a 25-year period.

 The headquarters was refurbished between 2003 and 2004 by the architectural firm Jestico + Whiles.
 In 2013 attorney general Dominic Grieve wrote to Coram stating that he was concerned that Coram's "treatment of the museum ... does not appear to fit with the spirit and intent of the arrangements put before the attorney general [in 2001]".

+In June 2023, Emma Ridgway was appointed the CEO and Artistic Director, replacing Caro Howell MBE who had held the post since 2011.